metaplex-foundation/developer-hub/src/pages/working-with-rust.md

 ```

 These are your arguments of publickeys and data that will need to be passed into the builder.
-You can fill these out (note that some accounts and data may be optional.
-This will all depend on the instruction you are calling).
-Some accounts may also be optional and default to others.
+Some accounts may also be optional and default to others, this can vary from instruction to instruction.
 If you click through to the `new()` function again and scroll down this time you'll see the individual functions with additional comments.
-In the below case you can see that the owner will default to payer, so we don't need to pass in upate_authority if in this case if the payer is also going to be the owner of the Asset.
+In the below case you can see that the owner will default to payer, so we don't need to pass in owner if in this case if the payer is also going to be the owner of the Asset.

 ```rust
 /// `[optional account]`